Wolfgang Mischnick: Political career

 From 1957 to 1994 Wolfgang Mischnick was a member of the German Bundestag.
 From 1959 to 1961 he was Parliamentary Managing Director of the FDP parliamentary group.

 After the Bundestag election in 1961, Mischnick was appointed Minister for Expellees, Refugees and War Victims in the federal government led by Chancellor Konrad Adenauer as the youngest minister.
 In 1963 he was deputy chairman and in 1968 chairman of the FDP parliamentary group.
 As such, he served as opposition leader until the Brandt government took office on 1969.
 In 1982 he argued for continuing the coalition with the SPD but to preserve party unity, supported the shift of support the (CDU/CSU).

 In 1991, Mischnick left the office of parliamentary group chairman at his own request, which he held longer than any other parliamentary group chairman in the history of the Bundestag.
 After reunion Mischnick played a leading role in merging the FDP and the LDPD in 1989-90.
-He than entered the Bundestag via the state list of Saxony, though previously he had always become a Bundestag member via the state list of Hesse.
+He then entered the Bundestag via the state list of Saxony, though previously he had always become a Bundestag member via the state list of Hesse.